 At the Edmonton planting event, three commemorative trees were planted at Rundle Park:

-Maple – Canada’s National tree.
+Maple – Canada’s National tree planted in the park.

 Lodgepole Pine – Alberta’s provincial tree; native to the area, the Pine was planted within the natural area to ensure survival.